chrisx8/infra/roles/app/file_shares/READMD.md

 - This role depends on the `inf/cockpit` role.
 - The Samba config will set up home directory shares for users.

-Supported OS: supported versions of Debian or Ubuntu
+Supported OS: RedHat-based Linux systems